jgeraigery/SpotlightHelp/pages/ConnectSpotlightDiagnosticServer/spotlightds_component_status.md

 ## Show Details

-When the status component is in an alarm state, right click **Show Details** to open Spotlight today for the Spotlight Diagnostic Server.
+When the status component is in an alarm state, right click **Show Details** to open Spotlight Today for the Spotlight Diagnostic Server.

 {% include links.html %}